QuEraComputing/Bloqade.jl/docs/src/index.md

         <img src="https://raw.githubusercontent.com/JuliaLang/julia-logo-graphics/master/images/julia.ico" width="16em">
         Julia Language
     </a>
-    &nbsp; package for the efficient simulation of quantum computers based on neutral-atom architectures. <br> <br>
+    &nbsp; package for the simulation of quantum computation and quantum dynamics based on neutral-atom architectures. <br> <br>

-Bloqade enables the easy design and fast execution of quantum computing protocols incorporating the particularities of architectures based on neutral atoms, including the definition of arbitrary-layout quantum registers, the operation in Hilbert spaces constrained by the Rydberg blockade, and more.
+Bloqade enables the easy design and fast execution of quantum dynamics based on the neutral-atom quantum computing architecture.
+Besides fast full Hilbert-space simulation on CPUs, the main features include the design of arbitrary-layout quantum registers ([Lattices](@ref)), easy waveform generation [Waveforms](@ref), the simulation in subspace constrained by the Rydberg blockade ([subspace](@ref)), faster GPU-accelerated simulation ([CUDA Acceleration](@ref)), and more.

 ```

 ## Installation